 In this example procedure, the originating UE initiates a IMS session with audio and DC media components.
 The UE multiplexes 3 applications all with different endpoints.
 The originating network de-multiplexes app#1 because app#1 is terminated in originating network.
 The originating network further de-multiplexes app#2 and app#3 because the terminating network does not support data channel multiplexing and rejects the multiplexed SDP offer, by updating the session towards terminating network with normal SDP offer.

-Editor's note: The procedure for standalone IMS DC session is FFS.